You’re about to list your home — is it worth paying for a pre-listing appraisal first?

 How accurate are home value estimators?

 Home value estimators are usually not as accurate as an appraisal or CMA report from an agent.
-We've found that estimators have a median error rate of between 2% to 3%, which means they could be undervaluing your home by thousands of dollars.
+We've found that estimators have a median error rate of 2% to 3%, meaning they could be undervaluing your home by thousands of dollars.

-However, home value estimators can be useful tools to get a quick ballpark value estimate before moving forward with a more formal valuation method, like a CMA or appraisal.
+However, home value estimators can be helpful tools to get a quick ballpark value estimate before moving forward with a more formal valuation method, like a CMA or appraisal.

 Learn which home value estimators are the most accurate.

-Low appraisals are more common in a seller's market where housing prices are skyrocketing vs. a buyer's market.
-21% of all real estate contracts don't close as planned due to appraisal issues, according to the National Association of Realtors May 2022 Realtors Confidence Index survey.
+Additionally, 6% of all real estate contracts are delayed due to appraisal issues, according to the National Association of Realtors March 2025 Realtors Confidence Index survey.[1]

 Find a realtor for advice on how to maximize your home's appraisal value.